sethpkendall/Roman-Numeral-Converter/README.md

 * No more than 3 consecutive instances of the same character are allowed.
 When a fourth character of the same type is added the program places 1 instance of the character to the left of the next character tier up.
 In this, and only this case, value is calculated by subtracting the value of the smaller numeral from the larger.
 Example Input: 19
 Example Output: XIX

-* Ones, tens, hundreds and thousands must be kept separate from one another.
-Example Input: 99
-Example Output: XCIX (not IC)

 ## Setup/Installation Requirements